||How many juveniles are held in residential placement on a given day in the U.S.?

 ||Nationally, 36,479 juvenile offenders were held in residential placement facilities on October 23, 2019.

 - Information about youth in residential placement and the facilities that hold these youth are based on two OJJDP data collections: the Census of Juveniles in Residential Placement (CJRP) and the Juvenile Residential Facility Census (JRFC), respectively.
 Combined, these data collections provide a one-day count of the youth residential placement population.

-- More than two-thirds (73%) of juvenile offenders were held in public facilities in 2018 - and more than half (52%) of these youth were in local facilities.
+- Nearly three-quarters (74%) of juvenile offenders were held in public facilities in 2019, and more than half (53%) of these youth were in local facilities.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home

 A component of the Office of Justice Programs, U.S. Department of Justice